Festival of Speed is our longest-standing Motorsport event, starting in 1993 when it opened to 25,00 people. We were expecting 2000!

 Our gin uses wild-grown botanicals sourced from the estate, and is distilled with mineral water naturally chalk-filtered through the South Downs.

 Each month we update the car of the month on the Race Simulators.
-In May, our car of the month will be the BMW M2 CS Racing
+In August, our car of the month will be the Porsche 911 4.0 by Singer.

 Children must be aged 12 and over and they must be over 1.5m to comfortably fit in the seat and use the simulators.